Sign up for India's easiest-to-use and most secure platform for financial integrations and insights.

 A well-structured KYC process in insurance involves multiple steps to ensure that the customer’s identity is authentic and the policy issued does not facilitate illicit activities.
 Below is a breakdown of the typical KYC process:

-Customer identification is the most important primary step of KYC.
+• Customer Identification and Verification: Customer identification is the most important primary step of KYC.
 In this stage, insurance companies collect the following personal details of the customer: name, address, date of birth, and contact information.
-Verification refers to verifying the authenticity of the information given with valid identification documents such as government-issued IDs, passports, or driving licenses.

-Typically, the KYC regulations require obtaining certain documents from the customers for identification and residence purposes.
+• Document Collection and Verification: Typically, the KYC regulations require obtaining certain documents from the customers for identification and residence purposes.
 An example is India, where customers can be asked to provide a PAN card, Aadhaar card, or voter ID to identify themselves.
-The insurers also have to validate these documents on government databases as well as third-party verification services to authenticate the documents.

-KYC is not a one-off affair.
+• Ongoing Monitoring and Risk Assessment: KYC is not a one-off affair.
 There is a need for insurance companies to continuously monitor the transactions of their customers so that dubious activities that may emerge later can be identified.
-This will allow insurers to apply due diligence measures with enhancement in some areas, especially when the customers are categorized as high-risk ones or large and complex transactions.

 Regulatory Framework Governing KYC in Insurance